rand00/mtag/README.md

 .. resulting in all the tags of vid0.mpg being fixed to point at the new path.

+You can use `tree _mtags` to see what symbolic links are broken.

 ## Installation

 [Install](https://opam.ocaml.org/doc/Install.html) `opam`, the OCaml package manager.